To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: Introduction

 In this work we develop a theory of clipped SGD in high-dimensions under the mean-squared error loss (MSE) over a class of random least-squares problems.
 After formally introducing the class of considered problems (Sec.\ \ref{sec:problem_setup}), we show the following: \begin{itemize}[leftmargin=*] \item In high-dimensions the dynamics of clipped SGD (C-SGD) are well described by an SDE, clipped homogenized SGD (C-HSGD).
-We provide a non-asymptotic bound on the difference of the risk curves between C-SGD and C-HSGD.
-Under C-HSGD the risk evolution can be described by a system of ODEs (Sec.\ \ref{sec:homo_sgd}). \item Using C-HSGD, we show that the differences between clipped and unclipped SGD can be described by two unitless \emph{reduction factors} $\H$ and $\G$ which encode the effect of clipping (Sec.\ \ref{sec:homo_sgd}). \item The reduction factors control the stability of the algorithm.
+We provide a \emph{non-asymptotic} bound on the difference of the risk curves between C-SGD and C-HSGD.
+Under C-HSGD the risk evolution can be described by a system of ODEs (Sec.\ \ref{sec:homo_sgd}) which we demonstrate predict the training dynamics under real-world data. \item Using C-HSGD, we show that the differences between clipped and unclipped SGD can be described by two unitless \emph{reduction factors} $\H$ and $\G$ which encode the effect of clipping (Sec.\ \ref{sec:homo_sgd}). \item The reduction factors control the stability of the algorithm.
 They describe the precise clipping-learning rate combinations which are convergent.
 Moreover, we identify some clipping schedules that improve stability (Sec.\ \ref{sec:stability_analysis}). \item We find a general criterion for when clipping can speed up optimization, described by a different ratio of the reduction factors.
 We then identify a problem setup where clipping never helps as well as one where clipping improves performance.
-(Sec.\ \ref{sec:when_clipping_outperforms_sgd}). \end{itemize} We conclude with a discussion about the links between our analysis and quantities measurable in real neural networks.
+(Sec.\ \ref{sec:when_clipping_outperforms_sgd}). \item Using these insights, we propose a simple, heuristic clipping and learning rate schedule.
+This schedule is shown to closely follow an optimal schedule which we prove will \emph{never} underperform SGD. \end{itemize} We conclude with a discussion about the links between our analysis and quantities measurable in real neural networks.